|Affordable Care Act||Federal law passed in 2010, requires most individuals to have health insurance or face a tax penalty.|

 You must contact us in order to confirm your health condition.

 If your health condition cannot be confirmed, you will still receive full benefits including coverage for vision and dental through HIP Plus, as long as you continue to make your monthly POWER account payment.
-However, the additional benefits of non-emergency transportation and chiropractic services are not available in HIP Plus.
+However, the additional benefits of non-emergency transportation is not available in HIP Plus.

 |Medically Necessary||Health care services or supplies needed to prevent, diagnose or treat an illness, injury, condition, disease or its symptoms and that meet accepted standards of medicine.|